sh1nu11bi/sifter/README.md

 	$	 -e 	will open the files/host_list.txt file to be manually edited

+ 	$	 -s	Runs the AttackSurfaceMapper module against target or host list

 	$	 -a 'x.x.x.x' Target appended to host file

 	$	 -m 	starts the program under the module menu with the existing host_list.txt